ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_1_Unix_Introduction.md

 ### Linux directory structure

-Linux is based on UNIX and hence it borrows its filesystem hierarchy from UNIX.
+***Linux is based on UNIX and hence it borrows its filesystem hierarchy from UNIX***.
 You’ll fine a similar directory structure in UNIX-like operating systems such as Ubuntu and macOS.
 I’ll be using the term Linux hereafter instead of UNIX though.

 ### / – The root directory
 Everything, all the files and directories, in Linux are located under `root` represented by `/`.
 If you look at the directory structure, you’ll realize that it is similar to a plant’s root.